angelo-wf/VlotNes/README.md

 ## Problems / Todo

-* Although most games run fine even with the emulation not being 100% accurate, some games do not run correctly, like Adventures of Lolo 2 and Battletoads. (interestingly, the crach that occurs when starting level 2 in Battletoads looks different than how it looks in my Javascript emulator, even though the emulation should be identical between the two.)
+* Although most games run fine even with the emulation not being 100% accurate, some games do not run correctly, like Adventures of Lolo 2 and Battletoads. (interestingly, the crash that occurs when starting level 2 in Battletoads looks different than how it looks in my Javascript emulator, even though the emulation should be identical between the two.)
 * The way drawing the screen is currently handled is quite CPU-intesive (being about 30% of the CPU usage).
 It also isn't always smooth.
 * The way audio is currently played means that even the slightest lag will cause the audio to start sounding scratchy.
 Pausing and unpausing seems to fix it.
 * The emulator in general is quite resource intensive, using about 70% of the CPU on 5th-gen Core i5.
 It's only barely better than my Javascript emulator.